-Proper compact disc storage or DVD storage conditions are required in order for these types of optical media to last many years.
+Proper compact disc storage, DVD, or Blu-ray storage conditions are required in order for these types of optical media to last many years.
 When discussing storage conditions we are usually talking about temperature and relative humidity levels.

 Like most other storage media, cool temperature and lower relative humidity extend the lifetimes of information carriers and warmer temperature and high relative humidity conditions decrease lifetimes significantly.
 If you are storing very stable media such as the gold CD-R, then temperature and relative humidity storage conditions are less critical.
 However, for less stable media, controlling these two factors can make a large difference in lifetime and prevent the very early failure of these discs and loss of your digital information.

 The acceptable temperature and relative humidity compact disc storage conditions, which are also valid for DVD storage and storage of most other optical discs as well, are given in the ISO standard (ISO 18925:2013 - Imaging materials - Optical disc media - Storage practices) for the storage of optical discs.
 This standard states that temperatures must be kept lower than 23 degrees Celsius.
 It is best not to exceed 25 degrees Celsius for extended periods of time and temperatures should NEVER exceed 32 degrees Celsius for any amount of time.

 Monitoring of temperature and relative humidity can be performed with a device as shown below.
 There are many different types of these monitoring devices in various price ranges.

 The average air conditioned home can maintain these minimum requirements on hot summer days.
 Without air conditioning, it is likely that on hot summer days the upper limit of 32 degrees Celsius will be exceeded and discs will have shorter lifetimes if kept under these conditions.